-This section of rt tpd.conf configures how Liberator replays data.
+This section of rttpd.conf configures how Liberator replays data.

-Time (in minutes restart. after midnight) that the server should load previously received messages on a
+Time (in minutes after midnight) that the server should load previously received messages on a restart.

 Туре: integer

 Default value: 1440 (i.e. no replay)

-The number of w 1440). hole days to go back from the time indicated by datasrc-auto-replay (if less than
+The number of whole days to go back from the time indicated by datasrc-auto-replay (if less 1440).

 Туре: integer

 Default value: 7

-Specifies a list of log files to replay.
+Ies Specifies a list of log files to replay.

 Туре: string

 Default value: 0

 Time (in minutes restart.
 Type: Default value: The number of w 1440).
 Type: Default value: Specifies a list of Type:

-12.15 Data services This section of rttpd.conf configures how Liberator connects to its data sources.
-New in version 4.0 Version 4.0 of the Liberator incorporates improved source mapping over previous versions, with the following key features.
-More intuitive configuration More clearly defined handling of objects recieving data from multiple sources at the same time Ability to define both failover and round-robin style mappings with priorities A Source Mapping definition is called a Service.
-A service comprises a name, one or more subject patterns to match and one or more source groups.
-The service name This is an indentifier which can be used in status messages.
+12.15 Data services

+This section of rttpd.conf configures Liberator's data services.
+What is a data service?
+See "Data services" on page 121 for an overview of what data services are and how they are used.
+The service name This is an identifier which can be used in status messages.
 RTTP objects have a field called SID which is the service name.
 Note: When picking a service for an object, the first defined match takes priority.
 As such you should ensure that each object is associated with one and only one service.
 The subject patterns These are regular expression strings to accept or deny for this service.
 A service will allow multiple patterns including patterns to deny.
 Exclude patterns can help to define the namespace used.
 Note: When checking pattern matches within a service definition, the first match takes priority whether it is an include or an exclude.
 The source groups The main part of the service definition is the source groups.
 This is one or more sets of sources, plus certain attributes which define the behaviour of the group.
 In most cases only a single group is defined.
 When multiple groups are defined for a service it means that a request will attempt to get the object from a source from each group.
 Multiple groups allow an object to have different sets of fields coming from different sources, for example.
 Priorities Priorities are defined within each source group and are taken in the order in which they are defined.
 Multiple labels can be defined within each priority.
-Within a priority, labels are tried on a round robin basis.
-Timeouts There are several timeouts associated with Data Services.
-By default when an object is requested, if after 10 seconds there has been no response, the request will be cancelled and the user informed.
-This is the service-request-timeout and applies to the whole object request.
-It is also possible to timeout requests to individual sources, to allow the request to move on to another source.
-This is the source-request-timeout, which by default is not turned on.
-The Source timeout is only useful when using a priority group with multiple sources within it as it allows the system to try more than one source before giving up.
-These timeouts are only relevant when a source does not respond to a request, when the timeout occurs a discard message is sent to the source so it is aware that the request is cancelled. service-request-timeout Global request timeout for all services.
-Type: float Default value: 10 source-request-timeout Global request timeout for all sources.
-Type: float Default value: -1 cleanup-stale-timeout Time in seconds after which stale objects will be deleted from the Liberator cache. .
-Type: float Default value: 0 (disabled) datasrc-default-obj-hash-Default number of entries in the active object hashtable.
-This size can be overridden by putting a size value in the obj-hash-size option of the add-peer entry.
-Default number of entries in the active object hashtable.
-This size can be overridden by putting a value in the obj-hash-size option of the add-peer entry.
-Type: integer Default value: 16384
+Within a priority, the peer selected is the one with the smallest number of existing subscriptions.
+Timeouts There are several timeouts associated with data services: service-request-timeout (see page 210) request-timeout option of add-data-service (see page 211) retry-time option of add-source-group in add-data-service (see page 214) source-request-timeout (see page 210) request-timeout option of add-peer (see page 202) cleanup-stale-timeout (see page 210)